2023-09-20

 razzi

-If you try to use the arrow keys to re-run a previous command, it won’t do that and will instead print control codes.
+If you try to use the arrow keys to re-run a previous command, it won’t work and will instead print control codes.

 $ expect